Frequently Asked Questions

 - What statements from the referees suggest that the student is capable of undertaking substantial original research?

-My GPA is lower than 3.0/4.
+My cumulative grade point average is lower than 3.0 (a "B" average).
 Can I still apply for graduate admission?

-The University Senate (via the Graduate General Regulations) requires a minimum 3.00 CGPA for admission to a master's program, and a minimum 2.50 CGPA for admission to a graduate diploma.
+The University Senate (via the Graduate General Regulations) requires a minimum 3.00 cumulative grade point average or a 3.33 grade point average based on the last 60 credits of study for admission to a master's program, and a minimum 2.50 CGPA for admission to a graduate diploma.
 Students with a bachelor's degree who apply directly to a PhD program are required to have a minimum CGPA of 3.50.
 The Dean of Graduate Studies will not waive this requirement because of the considerable expenditure of time that would be required in dealing with individual cases, as well as the potential unfairness of publishing one regulation but practising another.
 There are two options for students who wish to enter graduate school but who lack the minimum CGPA.

 If you have less than the minimum CGPA, the graduate program may recommend you for admission as a qualifying student.